 An expert at thinkmoney commented: "Checking your online banking on the move can be very useful, but it can work out very expensive while abroad - so people who want to stay completely safe may want to leave their phone at home, or at least put it on 'airplane mode' to make sure the internet isn't being used.

 "People can still check their balance while abroad, but it's safer to do so in internet cafés or using their hotel's WiFi connection."

-The thinkmoney Managed Current Account offers both online and SMS banking for people who like to check their bank balance and other arrangements on the move.
+The thinkmoney Current Account offers both online and SMS banking for people who like to check their bank balance and other arrangements on the move.
 You can find out more about the account here.